Daryl Justin Finizio: Early life, education, and career

 Finizio was born in Westerly, Rhode Island.
 An alumnus of the University of Rhode Island, Finizio served as the first openly gay student body President, as well as a student delegate to the Rhode Island Board of Governors for Higher Education.
 During his time at URI, he was the recipient of the prestigious Harry S. Truman Scholarship, awarded to students who demonstrate leadership potential and a commitment to public service.

 After graduating from URI, Finizio went on to attend the Robert F. Wagner Graduate School of Public Service at New York University, where he received a master's degree in public administration.
 At this time, he also worked for the New York City Council as a criminal justice policy analyst.
 In 2005, Finizio received his J.D. from Roger Williams University.
 He is currently a licensed attorney in both the State and Federal courts in Rhode Island and Connecticut, as well as being licensed to practice in front of the United States Supreme Court.

 In 2006, Finizio returned to Westerly, Rhode Island, and won election to the Westerly Town Council.
 While serving on the town council, he received a full merit fellowship to attend Northeastern University for a PhD program in the Department of Law and Public Policy.
 While studying and teaching at Northeastern University, Finizio moved to New London, Connecticut, where he was elected mayor in 2011.
 In 2015, he lost the Democratic primary to current mayor Michael Passero.
 In 2021, he declared his intention to run for the Connecticut State Senate to replace retiring Republican senator Paul Formica.

 Personal life

-Finizio was married in 2008, and has since divorced.
-He was invited to attend the White House LGBTQ Pride Month Receptions in 2013 and 2014.
-He was remarried in 2017 to Anthony O. Finizio and divorced in 2022.
+Finizio was invited to attend the White House LGBTQ Pride Month Receptions in 2013 and 2014.

 In 2013, he was a recipient of the Southeastern Connecticut "40 Under Forty" award.